thdoan/magnify/README.md

 ## Events

 Magnify triggers two custom events on the `html` element: `magnifystart` when you enter zoom mode and `magnifyend` when you exit zoom mode.
-Sample usage:
+Example:

 ```
 $('html').on({